invertase/docs.page/docs/index.md

 description: Instant Open Source docs with zero configuration.
 ---

+> This documentation is currently work in progress.

 # docs.page

 docs.page is a free Open Source project, allowing you to create instant, fast, beautiful documentation with zero configuration.